buildflaskapp/buildflaskapp/README.md

 $ cp create-flask-app.py /usr/local/bin/
 $ chmod +x /usr/local/bin/create-flask-app.py
 ```
-After setting environment variable, you should be able to run _create-flask-app.py_ from anywhere on you pc
+After setting environment variable, you should be able to run _create-flask-app.py_ from anywhere on your pc

 ### Arguments
 - ##### Enable Debug Mode